- About Us

 The SARPL expects all teams to have respect for the sport of paintball and their fellow paintballers.
 Teams that are unruly, use abusive behavior or language, are reported and confirmed to have caused trouble in any way for the venue, area, hotels etc., are subject to sanctions, penalties and possible expulsion from the event.

-3-Man: Coaching from the sides of the field by players, coaches or otherwise is not permitted.
-1 for 1 penalties will apply.
+3-Man: Coaching from the sides of the field by players, coaches or otherwise is not permitted. penalties will apply.

 5-man: Coaching from the sides of the field by players, coaches or otherwise is not permitted. penalties will apply.

 Spectators: Spectators may shout out in support but may not use player names or positions of opposing players in their chants.
-Please ensure that your coaches communicate this to any spectators that may be inclined to do so, and ask the marshals to assist in this matter as either team could be affected by this.
+Please ensure that your team communicate this to any spectators that may be inclined to do so, and ask the referees to assist in this matter as either team could be affected by this. – See Spectator Code of Conduct

 SARPL 3-man Field Size: 28m x 36m, with a preferred 3m boundary around the playing field